Amina Zaripova: Gymnastics career

 In the following years, she was overshadowed by rising Russian stars Yanina Batyrchina and Natalia Lipkovskaya.
 At the 1995 World Championships, Batyrchina won the bronze medal, while Zaripova finished fourth.
 Zaripova finished 4th in the all-around at the 1996 Summer Olympics in Atlanta, narrowly losing to both Ukrainian Olena Vitrychenko and her teammate Yanina Batyrchina, who controversially held on for silver after she made a mistake in her final routine.
 She finished less than a tenth of a point behind both the silver and bronze medalists.

 At the end of 1996, Zaripova underwent surgery to repair a torn left Achilles tendon.
 She returned to competition in 1997, and her first major competition was the 1997 Summer Universiade, where she won bronze.
 In October, she won gold in the team event at the 1997 World Championships, and she placed fourth in the all-around qualifications, though she did not enter the final due to the two-per-country rule.
 She was also part of the Russian team that won the bronze at the 1998 European Championships.

 She retired in the fall of 1998 and returned to training four months later.
 Zaripova's final event was the Schmiden International in March 1999, where she won the all-around as well as a gold medal for her ball exercise and silver for hoop.
 In an interview around this time, Zaripova mentioned that she thought that "When judges give marks, sometimes the marks aren't true" and the difficulty of competing against younger gymnasts.

 Gymnastics technique

 Zaripova was known for her extreme flexibility, which she called a "gift from God" rather than something she had trained to achieve.
+She was sometimes criticized for focusing on tricks demonstrating her flexibility over her performance and musical interpretation and for her very thin appearance.

 Coaching career

 Zaripova was invited by the Greek Gymnastics Federation to coach their team.
 She helped prepare the team for the 1999 World Championships, but she ended up returning to Russia shortly afterwards.
 In addition to publishing her own rhythmic gymnastics magazine, she worked as a coach in Moscow.
 She gave up coaching for a time after the birth of her fourth child to spend more time with her children.
+She was the personal coach of Rita Mamun and helped her win gold in the all-around at the 2016 Summer Olympics; Mamun's training leading up to the Olympics, including her relationship with Zaripova, was profiled in the documentary Over the Limit.

 At the end of 2023, she was asked to coach in China.
 Zaripova accepted the offer and became the head of the national individual team, on the stipulation that she could take her athletes to compete abroad, as Chinese gymnasts rarely performed either within China or at international competitions.
+They offered her a four year contract, but she agreed to stay only for one year.

+In December 2025, it was announced that she would join the Fabriano Gymnastics club in Italy to coach, among others, World champion Sofia Raffaeli.